isomerpages/ura-lkywcp/index.md

     - infopic:
         title: A global community of urban excellence
         subtitle:
-        description: Over a decade and six cycles, the Prize has seen enthusiastic participation from diverse cities at various developmental stages, and recognised 23 cities that showcase transformative and inspiring stories.
+        description: Over seven cycles, the Prize has seen enthusiastic participation from diverse cities at various developmental stages, and recognised 27 cities that showcase transformative and inspiring stories.
         button: Discover these cities
         url: /laureates/
         image: /images/worldmapdots.png/